Spykerwolf/technical-exercise-nz-trade-group/README.md

-# Technial Exercise for NZ Trade Group
+# Technical Exercise for NZ Trade Group

 A few automated testcase scripts for youtube.com using the following tools: